-A member of staff of the school's leadership team in the School is appointed to the role of Designated Safeguarding Lead.
+A member of staff of the school's leadership team in each school in the Trust is appointed to the role of Designated Safeguarding Lead.
 The Designated Safeguarding Lead, alongside deputies, will have a safeguarding overview.
-The Designated Safeguarding Leads for the school are listed at Appendix A.
+The Designated Safeguarding Lead and Deputy Designated Safeguarding Leads for each school are listed at Appendix A.

-The School will keep a single central record that, as a minimum, evidences the following:
+Schools within the Trust keep a single central record that, as a minimum, evidences the following:

-- All staff have been employed in compliance with safer recruitment requirements (Part Three: Safer Recruitment: KCSIE 2019).
+- All staff have been employed in compliance with safer recruitment requirements (Part Three: Safer Recruitment: KCSIE 2020).

 - Date of employment.

 - Identity and address confirmed, with date.

 - Qualifications checked, with date.

 - References checked, with date.

 - Prohibition from teaching check, with date (for teaching staff).

 - Section 128 prohibition check, with date.

 - Barred list check, with date.

 - Enhanced Disclosure and Barring Service (DBS) check, with date.

 - Right to work in the UK, with date.

 - Checks confirmed by, and date.

 The adequacy of resources committed to child protection, and the staff and governor training profile is regularly monitored.
-All staff will be made aware of school systems within each setting to support safeguarding; this will include awareness of the Behaviour for Learning Policy, Staff Code of Conduct, children missing education responses, alongside awareness of the role, and identification, of the Designated Safeguarding Lead.
+All staff will be made aware of school systems within each setting to support safeguarding; this will include awareness of the Behaviour for Learning

+Policy, Staff Code of Conduct, children missing education responses, alongside awareness of the role, and identification, of the Designated Safeguarding Lead.

-All staff, Governors and volunteers will be provided with copies of Part One of the Keeping Children Safe in Education 2019 document.
-Also, to ensure that procedures for dealing with allegations against staff and volunteers in accordance with Shropshire Safeguarding Children Board (SSCB), Shropshire Safeguarding Partnership are followed.
+All staff, Governors and volunteers will be provided with copies of Part One of the Keeping Children Safe in Education 2020 document.
+Also, to ensure that procedures for dealing with allegations against staff, supply staff and volunteers in accordance Shropshire Safeguarding Community Partnership guidance are followed.

-The Shropshire Safeguarding Partners are: Shropshire Council, Shropshire Clinical Commissioning Group and West Mercia Police.
-The Shropshire Safeguarding Partnership (SSP) gives strategic direction to, oversees and drives forwards the business of both adult and children safeguarding activity.
+The Shropshire Safeguarding Community Partners are Shropshire Council, Shropshire Clinical Commissioning Group and West Mercia Police.
+The Shropshire Safeguarding Community Partnership gives strategic direction to, oversees and drives forwards the business of both adult and children safeguarding activity.

-The policy is available to parents/carers on request, and this policy and practice complements other policies concerned with childrens' wellbeing in the School.
+The policy is available to parents/carers on request, and this policy and practice complements other policies concerned with childrens' wellbeing in the Trust.

-The Oakmeadow CE Primary & Nursery School fully recognises its responsibilities for safeguarding children.
-Our policy applies to all staff, Governors and volunteers working in the school.
+The Marches Academy Trust fully recognises its responsibilities for safeguarding children.
+Our policy applies to all staff, Trustees, Governors and volunteers working in the school.
 There are five main elements to our policy: